 Frequently Asked Questions

-My older three-year-old really enjoyed Trouble and Sequence.
-I start by teaching my preschooler how to play correctly and modify based on maturity.
-For Trouble, we had some time where we focused more on recognizing number symbols and total amounts over the strategy of sending players home.
+My older three-year-old enjoyed Trouble and Sequence.
+I start by teaching my preschooler to play correctly and modify based on maturity.
+For Trouble, we spent some time focusing more on recognizing number symbols and total amounts than on the strategy of sending players home.

 Losing isn’t easy, which is why we practice.
-We shake hands at the end of each family game night and say great game.
+We shake hands at the end of each family game night and say, “Great game.”
 This builds sportsmanship.
-The more we play, the more wins and losses to practice feeling both.
+The more we play, the more wins and losses we have to practice feeling both.